datastax/spark-cassandra-connector/README.md

     sbt package
     sbt doc

-The library package jar will be placed in `target/scala-2.10/` The documentation will be generated to `target/scala-2.10/api/`
+The library package jars will be placed in:
+  - `spark-cassandra-connector/target/scala-2.10/`
+  - `spark-cassandra-connector-java/target/scala-2.10/`

+The documentation will be generated to:
+  - `spark-cassandra-connector/target/scala-2.10/api/`
+  - `spark-cassandra-connector-java/target/scala-2.10/api/`

 ## Documentation